 During emergencies, the public telephone network can experience congestion due to increased call volumes and/or damage to network facilities, hindering the ability of national security and emergency preparedness (NS/EP) personnel to complete calls.
-GETS provides NS/EP personnel priority access and prioritized processing in the local and long distance segments of the Public Switched Telephone Network (PSTN), greatly increasing the probability of call completion.
-GETS is intended to be used in an emergency or crisis situation when the PSTN is congested and the probability of completing a normal call is reduced.
+GETS provides NS/EP personnel priority access and prioritized processing in the local and long distance segments of the landline networks, greatly increasing the probability of call completion.
+GETS is intended to be used in an emergency or crisis situation when the network is congested and the probability of completing a normal call is reduced.

 GETS is a White House-directed emergency telephone service provided by the Department of Homeland Security’s Office of Emergency Communications (OEC).